Entr04y/cf-builder/readme.md

 To build the example template, run the command

 ```
-gulp example
+gulp
 ```

-in the top level directory.
+in the base directory.
 It will output example-template.yaml to the dist directory.

 ## Creating your own templates